10 ways to piss off your designer without even trying

 Designers in startups are often the only ones doing all of the above.
 They are responsible for interviewing users, designing visuals, drafting copy, creating user flows, developing marketing collateral, and likely more.
 Each of these responsibilities is a discipline with its own challenges and can quickly lead to burnout if undertaken by a single person.
 This versatility in a designer might be treated as common and expected, but the designer is rarely compensated for what, in reality, are several roles.
 Wearing different hats is necessary for anyone at a startup but shouldn't be taken for granted.

 Each of these situations is frustrating, but the weight of it all can make a designer’s work unbearable.
-So when the designer you work with is upset, consider which of the situations above they might be struggling with.
-Having honest conversations when difficult situations happen can resolve many disagreements, leading to more effective collaboration.
+So when the designer you work with is upset (maybe even act like an a-hole), consider which of the situations above they might be struggling with.
+Having honest conversations when difficult situations happen can resolve many disagreements, leading to appreciation and more effective collaboration.